silviob99/Project-4-Immutable-Architecture-Using-Terraform-Ansible-Packer/README.md

 - Internet Connection: Ensure you have a stable internet connection to download any necessary software packages and documentation as you work through the project.

+### Installation
+To set up immutable infrastructure using Terraform, Ansible, and Packer for Project 4, follow these steps:

+### Steps

+#### Step 0: Preparing Prerequisites

+Steps
+Step 0: Preparing Prerequisites

+Create an AWS account if you don't have one.
+Ensure you have Terraform, Ansible, and Packer installed on your local machine.
 Steps
 Step 0: Preparing Prerequisites
 Create an AWS account if you don't have one.